SaajidPasha10/NodeJs-SAST-Pipeline/README.md

 ## 🛠️ Tool Used

+Custom local runner is used its documentation can be found here [Runner Setup](RUNNER_setup.md)

 This project uses **GitLab's built-in SAST scanner** through the GitLab CI/CD pipeline.

 - Template included: `Security/SAST.gitlab-ci.yml`